ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/embedded-systems/raspberry_pi_chatgpt_bot/2setup.md

 Download, install, and use Raspberry Pi Imager to create a microSD card with [Raspberry Pi OS](https://www.raspberrypi.com/software/).

-If you are new to Raspberry Pi or would like more information the [Raspberry Pi getting started](https://www.raspberrypi.com/documentation/computers/getting-started.html) is excellent.
+If you are new to Raspberry Pi or would like more information the [Raspberry Pi getting started documentation](https://www.raspberrypi.com/documentation/computers/getting-started.html) is excellent.

 The steps to install using Imager are: